We like to call our tutors TRs --T rusted Readers.

 Is tutoring offered only for English papers?

 - No, we offer assistance for writing in all courses.
-In fact, 35-40% of our visitors have assignments in business, history, biology, allied health, psychology, and other classes.
+In fact, about 45% of our visitors have assignments in business, history, biology, allied health, psychology, and other classes.

 Do I need an appointment?

-- No, at the Writing Center we welcome walk-in students.
-However, to avoid waiting during busy hours, you should make an appointment at the sign-in desk or call our number.
+- No, we welcome walk-in students, but we are often so busy that we can accommodate only students with appointments.
+You can make an appointment at the sign-in desk or call our number.
 We hold appointments for five minutes.

 Do I need to have a paper written when I come in?